clojure-emacs/cider/README.md

 * **C-M-x**: Evaluate the top level form under point and display the result in the echo area.
 If invoked with a prefix argument, insert the result into the current buffer.
 * **C-c C-r**: Evaluate the region and display the result in the echo area.
 * **C-c C-b**: Interrupt any pending evaluations.
-* **C-c C-m**: Invoke macroexpand-1 on the form preceding point and display result in a macroexpansion buffer.
-If invoked with a prefix argument, pprint the result.
+* **C-c C-m**: Invoke macroexpand-1 on the form preceding point and display the result in a macroexpansion buffer.
+If invoked with a prefix argument, macroexpand is used instead of macroexpand-1.
-* **C-c M-m**: Invoke clojure.walk/macroexpand-all on the form preceding point and display result in a macroexpansion buffer.
-If invoked with a prefix argument, pprint the result.
+* **C-c M-m**: Invoke clojure.walk/macroexpand-all on the form preceding point and display the result in a macroexpansion buffer.
 * **C-c C-n**: Eval the ns form.
 * **C-c M-n**: Switch the namespace of the repl buffer to the namespace of the current buffer.
 * **C-c C-z**: Select the repl buffer.